shivam1081/NetflixGPT/README.md

 5. Integrate GPT APIs.
 6. Created GPT Search Page that shows the search results.

+## Securly stored the secret info and api keys

+## Memoization of data in our app.

 ## Making Website Responsvie

 Feature: Making website responsive